Decision Trees: How They Work and Practical Examples

 Building a Decision Tree: Step-by-Step Process

-Creating a decision tree requires several key steps, starting with data preprocessing.
+Creatree's decision tree requires several key steps, starting with data preprocessing.
 This phase ensures your data is clean and ready for analysis.
-You'll need to handle missing values, encode categorical variables, and normalize numerical features.
+You must handle missing values, encode categorical variables, and normalize numerical features.
 This preparation is essential for tree construction.

 Feature selection is a vital step in building an effective decision tree.
 It involves choosing the most relevant attributes for your tree's decisions.
 Selecting the right features improves the tree's accuracy and reduces overfitting.